sullof/shardjs/README.md

 If you have million users, it's simple to understand how much memory you can save.

 The only problem could be with performance.
-In that case you can save the final hash.
+In that case, you can put the minified subkeys in line.

 The .maxify method is good to understand what a result is.

 Other useful method are `.getType` and `.getTime` to have info about the key.